pekwm/pekwm/doc/autoproperties.md

 it's also the most powerful of any of pekwm's config files.

 The one important thing to remember is the Property tag.
-This identifier tells us where to apply properties.
-It means which windows to apply it on.
+This identifier tells us where to apply properties; meaning which windows to apply it on.
 To find out the two terms, use **xprop WM\_CLASS** and click on your window.
 Below you'll find a bash/zsh function which will give you the correct string for this file.
 You can also specify a